mbucc/markbucciarelli.com/posts/2022-07-31_double-entry-accounting.markdown

-Rule #3: Asset and expense balances decrease when they are credited.
+Rule #3: A credit does not always increase an account&rsquo;s balance.
 ----------------------------------------------

 Whether the balance goes up or down depends on the type of account.